top of page

 Key Deductible Selling Expenses

-When you get ready to sell your home, you might focus too much on the details and forget about the money side.
-A key part of making more profit from the sale of your home is to keep track of and subtract the selling expenses that you can deduct from your taxable income.
-These deductions can help lower your capital gains tax bill and give you more cash when you sell.
+When you get ready to sell your home, you might focus too much on the details and forget about the financial implications.
+It’s easy to get caught up in the aesthetics of your property, like fresh paint or landscaping, but a key part of making more profit from the sale of your home is to keep track of and subtract the selling expenses that you can deduct from your taxable income.
+Understanding these financial aspects is crucial, as they can significantly impact your overall profit from the sale.
+These deductions can help lower your capital gains tax bill, which is a tax on the profit made from the sale of your property, and ultimately give you more cash in hand when the sale is finalized.

 Real Estate Agent Commissions